padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Remember that have an eye on your logs can help you to see what's going on in your back-end when you can't see it in the front-end of your app.
+Remember to have an eye into your logs to detect possible back-end problems.

 \begin{aside}
 \heading{What are VALUES (?, ?, ?, ?, ?) in a SQL insert query?}

 These form of inserting data in your database is known as parameterized queries.
 A parameterized query is a query in which placeholders are used for parameters and the parameter values are supplied at execution time.
-The most important reason to use parameterized queries is to avoid [SQL injection](http://en.wikipedia.org/wiki/SQL_injection "SQL injection") attacks.
-SQL injection means that SQL statements are injected into input fields in order to drop tables or getting access on user related data.
+The most important reason to use parameterized queries is to avoid [SQL injection](https://en.wikipedia.org/wiki/SQL_injection "SQL injection") attacks.
+SQL injection means that SQL statements are injected into input fields in order to get access/delete user data.
 \end{aside}